Entropy of homeomorphisms on unimodal inverse limit spaces: Introduction

 Since Williams' work on expanding attractors \cite{W}, inverse limit spaces play a key role in constructing and analyzing examples in dynamical systems.
 For a continuous map $f : X \to X$ of a metric space $X$, its shift homeomorphism $\sigma_f : X_f \to X_f$, where $X_f := {\displaystyle \lim_{\longleftarrow}(X, f)}$, is a homeomorphism of the inverse limit space $X_f$, and it is the dynamically minimal extension of $f$ to a homeomorphism.
 Although the space $X_f$ is defined as a subspace of $X^{\N}$, Whitney's Embedding Theorem allows one to embed the inverse limit in a manifold $M$ (of dimension $3$ if $X \subset \R$), and $\sigma_f : X_f \to X_f$ can be extended to a homeomorphism of $M$ for which $X_f$ is a global attractor.

 Barge and Martin \cite{BM} described a construction to embed the inverse limit of any interval endomorphism as a global attractor of a planar homeomorphism and their construction readily generalizes to graphs other than the interval.
-Bruin \cite{B2} showed that for unimodal maps $f$, this planar homeomorphism can be taken Lipschitz continuous.
+Bruin \cite{B2} showed that for unimodal maps, this planar homeomorphism can be taken Lipschitz continuous.
 Very recently, Boyland, de Carvalho and Hall have developed a $C^0$ parametrized version \cite{BCH} of the Barge-Martin construction.
 In the same paper, they apply their results to the one of the most studied family of unimodal maps, the tent family $T_s : [0, 1] \to [0, 1]$ with slope $\pm s$, $s \in [1, 2]$, defined as $T_s(x) = \min\{sx, s(1-x)\}$.
 For this family it has been proven that for $1 \le s < t \le 2$, the inverse limits $K_s := \underleftarrow\lim([0, 1],T_s)$ and $K_t$ are not homeomorphic, see \cite{Kail2, Stim, RS, BBS}.
 By Barge and Martin \cite{BM}, any map of the interval can be extended to the disk, and their construction gives a family of extensions of any unimodal family.
-Thus Boyland, de Carvalho, and Hall provide a continuously varying family $\phi_s : {\mathbb D} \to {\mathbb D}$ of homeomorphisms of the disk ${\mathbb D}$, with $\phi_s$ having $K_s$ as a global attracting set.
+Thus Boyland, de Carvalho, and Hall provide a continuously varying family $\phi_s : {\mathbb D} \to {\mathbb D}$ of homeomorphisms of the disk ${\mathbb D}$, with $\phi_s$ having an embedded copy of $K_s$ as a global attracting set; the dynamics of $\phi_s$ restricted to this attractor is conjugate to the shift homeomorphism $\sigma := \sigma_{T_s}:K_s \to K_s$.
 Moreover, by \cite{BCH}, these attractors vary continuously in the Hausdorff topology, although no two are homeomorphic.
-The families $\phi_s$ and $\sigma_s = \phi_s|_{K_s}$ have dynamic complexity which increases monotonically with $s$: for example, the number of periodic orbits of each period increases with $s$, as does the topological entropy $\htop(\phi_s) = \htop(\sigma_s) = \htop(T_s) = \log s$.